Brown-BIOL2430-S04-Fall2015/syllabus/syllabus.md

 ## Course site

-All materials for the course, including the syllabus, are available at .
-The syllabus will be updated as the course progresses, please check it weekly.
-Please submit suggestions and corrections for the class via the issue tracker.
+All materials for the course, including the syllabus, are available at https://bitbucket.org/caseywdunn/data_interaction.
+The [syllabus](https://bitbucket.org/caseywdunn/data_interaction/src/master/syllabus.md) will be updated as the course progresses, please check it weekly.
+Please submit suggestions and corrections for the class via the [issue tracker](https://bitbucket.org/caseywdunn/data_interaction/issues).

 ## Projects